joelypoley/swiftbolt/README.md

 # swiftbolt
 A janky [compiler explorer](http://godbolt.org) for Swift.
-The real compiler explorer doesn't support code execution.
+The real compiler explorer doesn't support code execution for Swift.